Definitely-not-AWS-Workshops/workshop-2-blog/content/2-High-Level-Design/_index.md

 pre : " <b> 2. </b> "
 ---

-Before stepping into the hands-on sections of the workshop, you will first discover the basic AWS architecture and pipeline designs for AWSome Books.
+Before stepping into the hands-on sections of the workshop, you will first discover the basic AWS architecture and pipeline design for AWSome Books.

 <!-- {{% notice note %}}
 If you missed it, please read [1.
 Introduction](../1-introduction/) to learn about how crucial it is of developing AnimeHub infrastructure with AWS and Terraform before progressing.